AditiLatane/Stopwatch/README.md

 # Stopwatch
-Stopwatch with "START" "STOP" and "RESET" button
+Stopwatch with "START" "STOP" and "RESET" button using html css and javascript